brunorebic/omnifood-webpage/content.md

 Privacy & terms

 ## Sections
--Logo + Navigation
+Logo + Navigation
--Hero
+Hero
--Featured in
+Featured in
--How it works
+How it works
--Meals (and list of diets)
+Meals (and list of diets)
--Testimonials + Gallery
+Testimonials + Gallery
--Pricing + Features
+Pricing + Features
--CTA (Call to action)
+CTA (Call to action)
--Footer
+Footer